-Berlin: police call off protests against coronavirus curbs | DW | 29.08.2020
+Berlin: Police call off protests against coronavirus curbs | DW | 29.08.2020

 The crowd had initially gathered around the Brandenburg Gate on Saturday morning, news agency dpa reported.
 Demonstrators shouted "Open the gate" and "We are the people," echoing chants used in the pro-democracy movement in former East Germany.

-DW's Thomas Sparrow, reporting live from the scene of the demonstration in Berlin, cited one protester as saying: 'Only dead fish swim with the current.'"

-"There is a wide variety of people here," Sparrow continued.
+"There is a wide variety of people here," DW's Thomas Sparrow said, reporting live from the scene.
 "You have people here against vaccines, you have people that are conspiracy theorists.
 You have families saying they just want to have the right to protest."

 "This is a protest that has been co-opted, to a large extent, by the far right.
 Although some people have told us that is not the case."